 The Pensions and Treasury team within the OneSource Finance service ensures that members of the Committee receive advice on investment strategy and monitoring of the managers.
 The team also reviews management arrangements and other issues as appropriate, as well as accounting for the activities of the Fund.

-The membership of the Pensions Committee reflects the political balance of the Council and following the Local Elections held in May 2018 the structure of the Committee, at the time of publication of this report, are as follows:
+The membership of the Pensions Committee has voting rights and reflects the political balance of the Council and following the Local Elections held in May 2022 the structure of the Committee is as follows: